ivoa/cosmopterix/docker/pgsql/README.md

     # as /database.config inside the container
     docker run \
         --detach \
-        --name pgsql \
+        --name 'albert' \
         --volume "${tempcfg}:/database.config" \
        'cosmopterix/pgsql'

 ```

 The entry point script will check for `.sh`, `.sql` or `.sql.gz` files
-in the `/database.init/` directory.
+in the `/database.init/` directory inside the container.

-* Shell script, `.sh`, files will be run inside the container as root.
+* Shell script, `.sh`, files will be run as root inside the container.
 * SQL, `.sql`, files will be run on the new database using the `psql` command line client.
 * Gzipped, `.sql.gz`, files will be unzipped and then run on the new database using the `psql` command line client.